udit1707/Covid-19_India/README.md

 Feel free to drop your feedback below.Last update: 10/27/2020.
 Updates to the data table.

-## Recommended: Download the kenrel.
+## Recommended: Download the kernel.
 Run locally.
+Thanks :)